SwedbankPay/developer.swedbankpay.com/checkout/v3/authenticated/index.md

 There are two ways of integrating the **Authenticated** implementation.
 **Redirect** and **Seamless View**.

-**Redirect** sends the payer to a Swedbank Pay page where we handle the authentication and purchase process.
-The payer will be redirected back to you when the purchase is completed or if the payer aborts the purchase.
+With **Redirect**, the payer is sent to a Swedbank Pay page, where we handle the authentication and purchase process.
+The payer is redirected back to you when the purchase is completed or if the payer aborts the purchase.
 The purchase page will be styled by Swedbank Pay.